rfrost777/tools/README.md

 ## captcha_fuzz.py
 Custom username/password fuzzing Script for a basic, Captcha-protected login page.
-Used in the TryHackMe Room: Capture! (https://tryhackme.com/room/capture) *TODO*: WIP...
+Used in the TryHackMe Room: Capture! (https://tryhackme.com/room/capture)<br>
+*TODO*: _still_ WIP, dooh...

 ## timing_exploit.py
 Timing attack exploit of a poorly designed hashing function on the login form from the THM-hackerNote Room: https://tryhackme.com/room/hackernote
-You can increase your success chance by adding your own username to the top of the name list Assumes you have at least ONE correct username, use the "create account" button for that.
+You can increase your success chance by adding your own username to the top of the name list Assumes you have at least ONE correct username, use the "create account" button for that.<br>
 *Credit(s)*: Borrowed and improved from NinjaJc01 (James): https://github.com/NinjaJc01/hackerNoteExploits